 Academic Standards: A student with a GPA 2.0 or higher and who has completed 50% of credits attempted at Gateway is considered in Good Standing.
-For a complete description and explanation of the academic standards, please refer to either the College Catalog or the Student Handbook.
+For a complete description and explanation of the academic standards, please refer to either the College Catalog.

 A full-time course load normally will consist of four to five courses, depending upon the student's major and degree of academic preparedness.
 Students wishing to take more than the normal course load for their major during the second or subsequent semester may, provided they have maintained an average of 3.0 or better during the preceding semester, register for one additional course with the approval of the Dean of Learning.